IXPE (Imaging X-ray Polarimetry Explorer)

 • The IXPE Project completed its Phase A activities in July 2016 with the submission of the CSR (Concept Study Report) to the NASA Explorers Program Office.
 NASA considered three SMEX mission concepts for flight and selected the IXPE Project as the winner in January 2017.
 The Project entered Phase B on February 1, 2017 and completed SRR (Systems Requirements Review) in September 2017.

-Launch: The IXPE Observatory is planned for launch in the summer of 2021 on a Falcon 9 rocket of SpaceX from Launch Complex 39A of the Kennedy Space Center in Florida.
-25)
+On 9 December 2021, NASA's IXPE Observatory mission launched at 1:00 a.m.
+EST (06:00 UTC) on a Falcon 9 rocket of SpaceX from Launch Complex 39A of the Kennedy Space Center in Florida.
+26)

 Orbit: Circular equatorial orbit, altitude ~600 km ±15 km, inclination =0.2º.